lambci/lambci/README.md

 You can update your CloudFormation stack at any time to change, add or remove the parameters – or even upgrade to a new version of LambCI.

 In the AWS Console, go to `Services > CloudFormation`, select your LambCI stack in the list and then choose `Actions > Update Stack`.
-You can keep the same template selected (unless you're updating LambCI and the template has different resources), and then when you click Next you can modify parameters like your GitHub token, repositories, Slack channel, LambCI version, etc.
+You can keep the same template selected (unless you're updating LambCI and the template has different resources), and then when you click Next you can modify parameters like your GitHub token, repositories, Slack channel, etc.

 LambCI will do its best to update these parameters correctly, but if it fails or you run into trouble, just try setting them all to blank, updating, and then update again with the values you want.

+If you've (only) modified `template.yaml` locally, then you'll need to run `npm run template` and use `build/versioned.yaml` to update your stack.

+If you've modified LambCI code locally, you can update with `npm run deploy` – this requires [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) to be installed.

 ## Security